MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/4-what-is-dsr-for-office-365-applications.md

 National clouds are isolated from other clouds by design.
 Administrators need to follow the guidance from the cloud that contains the responsive data for the DSR they receive.
 In the case of the request for system-generated logs, you need to perform the following steps:

 - Office 365 Germany: Perform the same steps as Microsoft 365/Office 365:
   1. Accessing and exporting
   2. Notifying about DSR fulfillment issues
   3. Deleting

-- Office 365 US Government: Go to the Microsoft 365 admin center and submit a request to Microsoft Support.
+- Office 365 US Government: Open the Microsoft 365 admin center and submit a request to Microsoft Support.
-- Office 365 operated by 21Vianet (China): Go to the Microsoft 365 admin center operated by the 21Vianet admin portal.
-Select **Commerce**, select **Subscription**, select **Privacy**, select **GDPR**, and then enter the required information.
+- Office 365 operated by 21Vianet (China):
+    1. Open the Microsoft 365 admin center operated by the 21Vianet admin portal.
+    1. Select **Commerce**, select **Subscription**, and then select **Privacy**.
+    1. Select **GDPR**, and then enter the required information.

 ### Part four: Additional resources for DSRs

-The following scenarios require specific technical steps to fulfill a DSR.
+The following scenarios require specific technical steps to fulfill a DSR:

 - Microsoft Support
 - Microsoft is the data controller
 - Personal accounts
 - Third-party products
 - Azure DevOps
 - Dynamics 365
 - Intune
 - Visual Studio